Ulupalakua AVA: Climate

 The petition states that although most people would consider Hawaii to be hot, the Ulupalakua AVA is cool because of its elevation and proximity to the 10000 ft Mt.
 Haleakala.
 The AVA sits on the western slopes of the volcano at elevations between 1560 and 1850 ft above sea level.
-The petition states that temperatures in Maui typically drop 3.5 F for every 1000 ft of elevation gained.
+The petition states that temperatures in Maui typically drop 3.5 F (1.9 C) for every 1000 ft of elevation gained.
 A 2003 article about Maui Wines notes that "mornings and late afternoons tend to be cool at these elevations...."
 The petition provided information on the average monthly high and low temperatures, as well as the monthly highest and lowest recorded temperatures for the AVA and the region to the north.
 Temperature data was not provided for the regions to the east, west, or south.
-The data shows that the Ulupalakua AVA has generally mild temperatures, with a 20 F or less difference between the average high and average low temperatures for any given month.
+The data shows that the Ulupalakua AVA has generally mild temperatures, with a 20 F (11.1 C) or less difference between the average high and average low temperatures for any given month.
 The average monthly low temperatures and lowest recorded monthly temperatures within the AVA do not drop below 50 F, which is generally considered to be the minimum temperature required for vine growth and fruit development.
 By contrast, Kēōkea which is located to the north of the AVA and at higher elevations, recorded substantially lower temperatures than the AVA for each category, including temperatures below 50 F. According to the petition, the lack of extremes in temperatures within the AVA protect ripening fruit against sunburn and heat stress.

 The petition also included information on the average monthly precipitation amounts for the Ulupalakua AVA and the regions to the east and west.
 Precipitation amounts were not provided for the regions to the south and north.
 The Ulupalakua AVA receives substantially more precipitation than the region to the west and less than the region to the east.
 The differences in rainfall are due to the orographic effects of Mt.
 Haleakala.
 As the moist air moves from east to west over the mountain, locations at higher elevations, such as Polipoli Springs, receive more rainfall than regions at lower elevations, such as Makena Bay on the coast.
 Ulupalakua, which is located at elevations higher than Makena Bay and lower than Polipoli Springs, receives almost twice as much annual rainfall as the lower location and over half as much as the higher location.
 The petition states that the lower rainfall amounts within the AVA, particularly during the harvest season of June through August, reduce the risk of mildew and rot.